 Lecture capture can enhance students' work in your classes.
-As with all teaching tools, however, Panopto lecture capture will only be as effective as you make it.
+As with all teaching tools, however, Kaltura lecture capture will only be as effective as you make it.
 Practice is an important component in raising your comfort level and integrating lecture capture smoothly into your classroom.

 Lecture Classes vs. Discussion Classes

-As you consider whether Panopto use is right for you, please keep in mind that "lectures" and "discussions" have different pedagogical implications, and therefore, may not yield the same results when they are recorded.
+As you consider whether Kaltura use is right for you, please keep in mind that "lectures" and "discussions" have different pedagogical implications, and therefore, may not yield the same results when they are recorded.
 If you teach a course that is predominantly lecture (even interactive lecture, with students asking questions and participating in give and take with you), lecture capture might be a good tool for content delivery.
 If, however, you teach a class that relies heavily on student-to-student discussions and interactions, recording what happens in class could have a dampening effect on students' willingness to contribute openly and honestly.
-Particularly if you teach subjects that result in very emotionally or personally charged discussions, you might want to use Panopto only for those portions of class that involve your delivering content.
+Particularly if you teach subjects that result in very emotionally or personally charged discussions, you might want to use Kaltura only for those portions of class that involve your delivering content.
 While there are potentially some privacy considerations when recording student discussions, there are even more significant pedagogical ones, if the fact that the discussion is being recorded serves as an impediment to open, honest exchange of ideas.
 Instructors should use their best judgment about how best to engage students in lively discussion as a group, while also protecting the identities and ideas of individual students.

 A few simple guidelines/suggestions for a good recording experience: